okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-widget-use-case-basic-sign-in/main/index.md

 <ApiLifecycle access="ie" />

-This guide covers a basic user sign-in flow that uses the Sign-In Widget.
-The flow diagram and steps describe the process to sign in to an app with the embedded Sign-In Widget.
+Enable a password-only sign-in flow in your web app using the embedded Sign-In Widget.

 <StackSnippet snippet="pwdoptionalusecase" inline />